THE INTIMACY OF OTHERNESS: How to Live a Life … (2025)

 A work that unearths, holds, and pulses with a vital question: "How to live a life worthy of the breath we share?"

-The Intimacy of Otherness is a durational transmedia multisensory performance lecture by and with Jatun Risba about the author's radical self-healing from Multiple Sclerosis (2012-19) through guerrilla art interventions, dances of urgency and different bliss-inducing techniques.
+The Intimacy of Otherness is a durational transmedia multisensory performance lecture by and with Jatun Risba, exploring their radical self-healing from multiple sclerosis (2012-2019) through guerrilla art interventions, dances of urgency and the use of various bliss-inducing techniques.
 These practices included clubbing, (self-)hypnosis and erotic expression.
-In the first act of the work, the artist shares their lived experience while laying in stillness on vertical tree logs.
-By re-enacting their remarkable performance Be-coming Tree, the artist embodies and unveil some of the qualities that need to be acquired in order to turn the seemingly "impossible" (healing etc.) into an “I'm possible” reality.
+In the first act of the work, the artist shares their lived experience while lying in stillness on vertical tree logs.
+By echoing their seminal performance Be-coming Tree, the artist embodies and unveils qualities that need to be cultivated in order to transform the seemingly “impossible” (healing, etc.) into an “I’m possible” reality.

-Conceived over an extended period (2023–2025), the artwork unfolds in three Acts, each marking an annual deepening of the journey.
-The final act How to Live a Life..., emerged from Risba’s artistic research during the Peripheral Visions residency with the IoDeposito association.
-This closing chapter responds to the historical and contemporary challenges—relational, human, and ecological—of inhabiting a cross-border territory, offering a poetic, embodied, and live-spoken response to the complexities of identity, belonging, and interdependence.
+Developed over three years (2023–2025), the artwork unfolds in three acts, each conceived annually as a deepening stage of the journey.
+The third and final act, How to Live a Life..., emerged from Risba’s artistic research during the Peripheral Visions residency with the association IoDeposito, in the context of Nova Gorica–Gorizia 2025 European Capital of Culture.
+It premiered in June 2025 in an air-raid shelter in Udine, Italy, providing a resonant historical backdrop for the work.
+This closing chapter responds to the historical and contemporary challenges—relational, human, and ecological—of inhabiting a cross-border territory, offering a poetic, embodied, live-spoken response to the complexities of identity, belonging, and interdependence.

-A wooden scenography, The Spiral of Life, crafted by the interior design company New Life Contract (San Giovanni al Natisone), interacts with the artist during the performance.
+A wooden scenography, The Spiral of Life, crafted by the Italian design and furniture company New Life Contract in dialogue with Risba, interacts with the artist during the performance.
 In a continuous cycle of composition and decomposition, each gesture contributes to the building of a collective ground, where every part is entangled in a sensitive whole and every deviation becomes regenerative.
 Every fissure is a breath, a glimmer of light—and so on, into infinity.

 Revisit the earlier acts of The Intimacy of Otherness through this link.